kmacdon/academic-kickstart/content/authors/admin/_index.md

   url: "www.8451.com"

 # Short bio (displayed in user profile at end of posts)
-bio: Graduate of the University of Notre Dame who will be starting as a Data Scientist in January 2020.
+bio: Data Scientist at 84.51

 interests:
 - Data Science